FiniteStateInc/third-party-upload/README.md

   version: # The name of the new Asset Version that will be created
   file-path: # The path to the file that will be uploaded to the Finite State Platform (e.g., ./cyclonedx.sbom.json)
   test-type: # The type of third-party scan being uploaded (e.g., cyclonedx).
 See below for more details.
-  github-token: ${{ secrets.GITHUB_TOKEN }} # optional if you would like to generate the comment automatically in the PR
+  github-token: ${{ secrets.GITHUB_TOKEN }} # Optional if you would like to generate the comment automatically in the PR
-  automatic-comment: true # optional if you would like to generate the comment automatically in the PR
+  automatic-comment: true # Optional if you would like to generate the comment automatically in the PR
 ```

 ## Action Debugging